mozesjacobs/StyleTransferGallery/README.md

 This grid shows, for a few select examples, the evolution of the output as optimization progresses.
 We show images for 0 (hasn't started yet), 50, 100, 200, and 300 (finished) optimization steps.

-We also show these, as well as a few more examples, in the following gifs (we utilized a smaller frame size for these gifs, due to memory constraints):
+We also show these, as well as a few more examples, in the following gifs (we utilized a smaller frame size of 256x256 for these gifs, due to memory constraints):

 ![alt text](results/evolution/traditional_style_images_256/annie.gif)